Julie Gersten, Co-Founder and Director

 Greg Sharenow, Co-Founder

-Greg is an executive vice president at PIMCO and a portfolio manager focusing on commodities and real assets.
+Greg is a managing director at PIMCO and a portfolio manager focusing on commodities and real assets.
 Prior to joining PIMCO in 2011, he was an energy trader and economist at Hess Energy Trading, Goldman Sachs, and DE Shaw.
 Greg is a graduate of Northwestern University and a member of the Council on Foreign Relations.

 As a grandchild of refugees, I understand firsthand how the arc of history is shaped by the response of world to the plight of the least fortunate.
 While history is full of different refugee episodes, the xenophobic and nativist tilt to political discourse has made the cost of inaction today simply too high.
 Please join us in our efforts by spreading the word and making a donation.